Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Performance Evaluation

-In Figure \ref{fig:tao_theta}, we plot the achievable rate $\tau$ with respect to the SIR threshold $\theta$ (dB) for different path loss exponents and arrival rates of packets.
-As it can be observed from the curves, it seems counterintuitive that the achievable rate increases when the path loss exponent increases.
-The increase comes from the increase of success probability, and it means that the large path loss exponent is not always bad for the achievable rate.
-When the threshold of SIR $\theta < 0$, the achievable rate is very small and has similar trends in all curves.
-This is because the low threshold results in the huge competition due to almost all users in coverage area request service at the same time slot.
-The achievable rate initially increases along with the increase of threshold and reaches a peak value, but it starts to decreases as the threshold continue to increase and will tend to 0 as $\theta \to \infty$.
-In this case, the achievable rate is decided by both the first and last half of \eqref{tao}.
-The trend means that the threshold of SIR is not always opposite with the achievable rate and the appropriate increase of the threshold of SIR can help improve the achievable rate.
+In Figure \ref{fig:tao_theta}, we plot the throughput $\tau$ with respect to the SIR threshold $\theta$ (dB) for different path loss exponents and packet arrival rates .
+As it can be observed from the curves, it seems counterintuitive that the throughput increases when the path loss exponent increases.
+The increase comes from the increase of success probability, and it means that the large path loss exponent is not always bad for the throughput.
+When $0 < {\xi _0} < \frac{\mathrm{sinc}(\delta)}{N(\mathrm{sinc}(\delta)+ \theta^\delta)}$ holds and the packet arrival rate is the same, the throughput for different path loss exponents will be the same.
+In this case, the packet arrival rate will be the dominant factor that affects the throughput.
+When ${\xi _0} \ge \frac{\mathrm{sinc}(\delta)}{N(\mathrm{sinc}(\delta)+ \theta^\delta)}$ and the pass loss exponents is the same, the throughput for different packet arrival rates will be the same as well.
+Similarly, the path loss exponents are the dominant factor to affect the throughput in this case.
+Observing the curves, we observe that the peak values of the throughput are determined by the path loss exponent and the packet arrival rate.
+When the path loss exponent and the packet arrival rate increase, the peak value of the throughput will increase.
+For different path loss exponents and packet arrival rates, the optimal SIR thresholds that achieves the maximum throughput are different.